 Willkommen zu einer neuen Folge des PC Business Talk.
-Heute haben wir Michael Ganser, Mitglied des Vorstands von Prime Computer und CEO der Windgage AG, eingeladen.
+Heute haben wir Michael Ganser, Mitglied des Vorstands von Prime Computer und CEO der Windage AG, eingeladen.
 Michael und Sacha sprechen darüber, wie CISCO Technologie einsetzte, um Flüchtlingen zu helfen, die Auswirkungen der Digitalisierung in der heutigen Welt, wie Nachhaltigkeit die Welt in den nächsten Jahren verändern wird und vieles mehr!

 Am Ende des Interviews erzählt Michael Ganser von seinen Erfahrungen, wie man Stress und Burnout in einer Führungsrolle verhindern kann.